Wait-Less Offline Tuning and Re-solving for Online Decision Making: Introduction

 \section{Introduction}

-Sequential decision-making has garnered increasing attention for its utility in guiding optimal strategies in dynamic environments.
-It addresses the problems of identifying the optimal decisions and policies in environments where knowledge of the system continuously accumulates and evolves over time.
-In this paper, we study Online Linear Programming (OLP) \cite{agrawal2014dynamic}, a powerful paradigm that encapsulates the core principles of sequential decision-making.
-OLP methods have been extensively applied to diverse areas, including resource allocation \cite{bestofmanyworlds}, online advertising \cite{onlineadvertising}, and inventory management \cite{talluri2004theory}. \\
+Sequential decision-making has garnered significant attention for its utility in guiding optimal strategies in dynamic environments.
+The goal is to identify effective decisions and policies in environments where knowledge of the system continuously accumulates and evolves.
+Online Linear Programming (OLP) \cite{agrawal2014dynamic} offers a powerful framework that encapsulates the core principles of sequential decision-making and has been extensively applied to different domains, including resource allocation \cite{bestofmanyworlds}, online advertising \cite{onlineadvertising}, and inventory management \cite{talluri2004theory}.

-In the OLP problem, customers arrive sequentially, each presenting a resource request and an associated bidding price.
-The objective is to determine which resource requests to fulfill to maximize total revenue while ensuring that no resource is ever over-allocated.
-The key challenge is that decisions must be made immediately and irrevocably, relying solely on historical data without knowledge of future arrivals.
-The goal is to minimize the cumulative regret with respect to the optimal hindsight linear programming (LP) solution. \\
+We study an OLP problem where customers arrive sequentially, each requesting a combination of resources and offering a bidding price.
+The objective is to determine which resource requests to fulfill to maximize revenue while respecting resource constraints.
+The challenge is that decisions must be made immediately and irrevocably, relying solely on historical data without knowledge of future arrivals.
+The goal is to minimize regret with respect to the optimal hindsight linear programming (LP) solution.

-Most OLP algorithms use online learning methods to gradually refine their estimates of the optimal \emph{dual prices}, using these values to guide near-optimal decision-making.
-Commonly, these algorithms rely either on LP-based or first-order methods.
-LP-based methods repeatedly solve linear programs at each timestep with all available information, thereby updating the dual prices.
-However, the substantial computational demands of LP-based methods often restrict their application in time-sensitive settings.
-In contrast, first-order methods leverage gradient information for quick, incremental updates to the dual prices.
-However, they generally cannot achieve the same $\mathcal{O}(\log{T})$ regret guarantee as the LP-based methods \cite{li2022online}.
-These trade-offs motivate an open question at the intersection of online learning and decision making:

-We answer this question affirmatively in the well-studied \emph{stochastic input model}--where the resource request and bidding price for each customer are sampled identically and independently from an unknown distribution---by proposing a decision-making framework that combines LP-based and first-order OLP algorithms.
-Our algorithm iteratively optimizes the dual prices, which progressively converge to the optimal dual solution.